WYSIWYG editing Image gallery upload Content templates

 ~1 day typical migration time for a single-app deployment

-$0 / year perpetual license after the one-time purchase
+$0 / year perpetual licence after the one-time $129 purchase

-0 features lost full v2.0 collab + AI stack is base-license
+0 features lost full v2.0 AI + CRDT collab stack is base-licence

 Why teams move